yarhm0962/dump-bot/README.md

 ## Permissions Required

-- **Manage Roles** – For level system, verification, and ticket role assignments.
+- **Manage Roles** – For verification and ticket role assignments.
-- **Manage Channels** – For ticket creation, verification channel permission overrides.
+- **Manage Channels** – For ticket creation and verification channel permission overrides.
 - **View Channel / Send Messages** – To function in designated channels.
 - **Read Message History** – For ticket and verification message updates.
-- **Manage Messages** – For auto-delete functionality (it deletes messages).
+- **Manage Messages** – For auto‑delete functionality (it deletes messages).
 - **Administrator** – For setup commands (recommended for ease).

 ---